Nicolas Rafols

-Nicolas Mercado Rafols Jr. (1894 – May 2, 1947) was a Filipino Visayan legislator, journalist, businessman, lawyer, and agriculturalist from Cebu, Philippines.
+Nicolas Rafols y Mercado (March 16, 1894 – May 2, 1947) was a Filipino Visayan legislator, journalist, businessman, lawyer, and agriculturalist from Cebu, Philippines.
 He was a member of the House of Representatives for Cebu's 6th District for multiple terms (1922–1925, 1928–1930, 1934–1938, 1945–1947).

 Early life

-Rafols was born in Toledo, Cebu to Ignacia Mercado and Nicolas Rafols Sr. in 1894.
+Rafols was born in Toledo, Cebu on March 16, 1894 to Nicolas Rafols and Ignacia Mercado.
 He went to a public school in Toledo and then studied at Liceo de Manila (1904–1908) with a bachelor of arts degree.
 Later, he went to study law at Escuela de Derecho in Manila from 1909 until 1911.

 Career

 As a journalist, he edited several newspapers including El Precursor and El Democrata.

 Writing under the pseudonyms Enarem and Niramer, he had written a collection of poetry, Damgo (Feelings), in 1918.
 Furthermore, he also compiled a collection of Cebuano writing in four volumes named Ang Kalibutan sa Katitikang Binisaya (The World of Visayan Letters) around 1947.
 However, he died before the work could be published.

 His historical fiction, Ang Pulahan, was published in 1919 and was one of the earliest novels in Cebuano literature.
 It was characterized as exhibiting realist tradition and discussed the rise of the pulahanes or renegade groups against the abuses of the constabulary and against injustices committed by the Americans.
 Vicente Rama, who was then the publisher of Cebuano Bag-ong Kusog, reviewed the novel, "What I like in this books is that even as its pages are filled with love's sighs, it is not lacking in worthwhile lessons that should be remember by both young and old."